Kozea/WeasyPrint/pages/home.rst

 WeasyPrint is a visual rendering engine for HTML and CSS that can export to PDF.
 It aims to support web standards for printing.
-WeasyPrint is free software released under the `BSD license
+WeasyPrint is free software made available under the `BSD license
 <https://github.com/Kozea/WeasyPrint/blob/master/LICENSE>`_.

 It is based on various libraries for parsing, text and drawing but **not**